Polynesian Cultural Center: Ali’i Luau vs Gateway Buffet

 Venue at Gateway Restaurant

-Now, let’s look at the Gateway Restaurant.
+Now, let’s take a look at the Gateway Restaurant.

 Architizer